playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 > [This is actual source code pulled from my React Native app, GitShark](https://github.com/oceanbit/GitShark/blob/main/src/App.tsx#L156-L176).

-This code is colloqually called the "Provider Christmas Tree" because of it's formatted structure.
+This code is colloquially called the "Provider Christmas Tree" because of it's formatted structure.

 Despite looking ugly, this code is okay!
-If you _really_ want to break things up, take one step further in componentizing your codebase and move similar providers into their own `StyleProvider` component to help flattern this code:
+If you _really_ want to break things up, take one step further in componentizing your codebase and move similar providers into their own `StyleProvider` component to help flatten this code:

 ```jsx
 const StyleProvider = ({ children }) => {